-Treatable Medical Condition / Limit on Number of Time-outs
+Treatable Medical Condition / Limit on Number of Time-Outs

-- · One per medical condition. - No more than two Medical Time-Outs during one stoppage of play regardless of the number of treatable conditions. - A player who has aggravated a condition that was treated in the warmup may take an additional Medical Time-Out for that condition during the match.
+- One per medical condition. - No more than two medical time-outs during one stoppage of play regardless of the number of treatable conditions. - A player who has aggravated a condition that was treated in the warm-up may take an additional medical time-out for that condition during the match. - A player intending to take two consecutive medical time-outs should make such a request up front.
+The maximum interruption of play for both medical time-outs is a total of 15 minutes.

-N. Toilet visits
+O. Toilet Visits

-- A player is permitted one or more "genuine" restroom or change of attire breaks.
+- 1. A player is permitted one or more "genuine" restroom or change of attire breaks.
 For each request, the Referee or other official in charge of the match shall decide if it is a genuine toilet emergency, as opposed to general player fatigue.
-If the request is not granted, play continues. - If needed, this break should be taken at an odd-game change-over and preferably at the end of a set.
+If the request is not granted, play continues. - 2.
+If needed, this break should be taken at an odd-game change-over and preferably at the end of a set.
 Breaks taken at other times should be limited to true emergencies.